hoshomoh/CSVUtils/README.md

 class UppercaseRule implements ValidationRuleInterface {
     /**
-     * Get the number of parameters that should be supplied.
-     * If no parameter should be supplied return 0 else
-     * return the number of parameters that should be returned *
-     * @return integer
-     */
-    public function parameterCount()
-    {
-        return 0;
-    }

-    /**
      * Determines if the validation rule passes.
 This is where we do the
      * actual validation.
 If the validation passes return true else false